blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 For a description of the Business Problem you are solving in this tutorial, please refer to the [Overview](https://github.com/cShellinc/AzureMLTutorial_SentimentAnalysis/wiki/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis) page.

+## **Important Information to Note**

+Throughout this tutorial, you will see reference numbers like this: (1).
+We have included a set of reference links for you at the bottom of the tutorial if you would like more information on any of the sections.

+This tutorial works best on a **Chrome** browser.
+If you are using another browser, please close now and start the tutorial steps from Chrome.

 ## **Task Outline**

 In this tutorial you will: